 With that, consumption grows with the presence of more disposable incomes.
 The middle class will increasingly spend the extra cash they have on needs and wants.
 Add reducing costs of travel, and there’s a recipe there for greater tourism around the globe.
 Those looking for affordable locations with fantastic experiences will continue to look at places like Thailand to make their dollar go further.

-Tourism operators and experts believe that “over tourism” will become a significant issue with the increase in the middle class.
-Think of places like Venice and Barcelona, or even Paris and Tokyo – wondrous places that, to an extent, can be literally overrun with visitors from abroad.
-Over tourism itself can be felt by both locals and tourists where they believe there are too many people travelling to, or through a location or attraction, such that it degrades the experience itself.
+Overtourism is a growing global problem that comes with the increase in the middle class.
+Think of places like Venice and Barcelona, or even Paris and Tokyo – wondrous places that, to an extent, can be overrun with visitors from abroad.
+Overtourism itself can be felt by both locals and tourists where they believe there are too many people traveling to, or through a location or attraction, such that it degrades the experience itself.

 Higher global consciousness on health and wellbeing

 Today’s consumers are a lot more proactive and progressive in their approach to health and wellness.
 The demand for better nutrition has already impacted the food and beverage world with the rising number of organic, or natural-touted products on offer around the world.
 As a result, those same consumers are now turning to exert their influence on the tourism market.

 The wellness tourism game is already big money.
 Globally, health-conscious holidaymakers spent USD $639 billion in 2017 alone, which is a figure that is expected to rise 7.5% yearly.
 Upscale hotel brands, secluded retreat resorts, and fitness and spa-focused facilities are tailoring comprehensive holiday packages that replace visiting attractions as their main purpose to focusing on the consumer demands for health and wellness experiences.